 Like the NIAD, it has a small divot at the base of the blade to allow you to pinch the knife as you cut.
 The handle is even shorter than that of the NIAD, which means that for those of us with large hands, only the first two fingers can grip the handle.

 In general the Piranha is clunkier to use, but it’s acceptable once you’re used to it.

 For emergency use, the small blade was effective if not exceptional in all our tests.
 The stainless steel handle makes the Piranha a couple grams heavier than the NIAD, but it’s barely noticeable, and the Piranha is just as comfortable on a keychain.

 Plus, the Piranha has one feature that no other knife could match — a bottle opener for popping open a summit beer.

 The greatest asset of the Piranha is its price.
-At $19.95, it ties the Edelrid for the cheapest in the test and is less than half the price of the NIAD.
+As of this writing it ties the Edelrid for the cheapest in the test and is less than half the price of the NIAD.
 For comparable emergency performance, that’s a good value.

 While the other three knives all had reasonable arguments in their favor, the Edelrid was the opposite.
 I hate to say it, but I don’t recommend this knife to anyone.